List of awards and nominations received by Eddie Garcia

 Eddie Garcia is a Filipino actor and filmmaker who has received numerous accolades for his work on film and television.
-He made his first screen appearance in Siete Infantes de Lara (1949) and has since appeared in film and television productions in various genres, both in lead and supporting roles.
+He made his first screen appearance in Siete Infantes de Lara (1950) and has since appeared in film and television productions of various genres, both in lead and supporting roles.
 He is regarded as the most awarded Filipino actor in history.
-Far East Film Festival named him one of the most prolific actors in Asia.
+The Far East Film Festival named him one of the most prolific actors in Asia.

 Garcia is the most decorated actor in FAMAS Awards history.
 He was inducted into the Hall of Fame under three categories, the most for any Filipino actor.
 He has won a record of six FAMAS Award for Best Actor for his roles in De Colores (1968), Tubog sa Ginto (1970), Minsan Pa Nating Hagkan ang Nakaraan (1983), Bakit May Kahapon Pa?
 (1996), and Bahid (2002).
 Garcia has also won five FAMAS Award for Best Supporting Actor: Taga sa Bato (1957), Condenado (1958), Tanikalang Apoy (1959), Ito ang Pilipino (1966), and Dugo ng Bayani (1969).
 He has won five FAMAS Award for Best Director: Pinagbuklod ng Langit (1969), Sinasamba Kita (1982), Magdusa Ka (1986), Saan Nagtatago ang Pag-ibig?
 (1987), and Imortal (1989).

 Garcia received continuous critical success in the 2000s.
 He won his first Gawad Urian for Best Actor for his portrayal of an aged convict in the action crime drama Deathrow (2000).
 His directorial work in Abakada...
 Ina (2001) earned him the Luna Award for Best Director.
 For his portrayal of the patriarch of a Chinese Filipino clan in the family drama Mano Po (2002), he won the Metro Manila Film Festival Award for Best Actor.
 The same year, he was awarded the Star Award for Best Drama Actor in the political drama Kung Mawawala Ka.
 His role in the comedy drama Fuchsia (2009) earned him the Golden Screen Award for Best Performance by a Lead Actor.

 Garcia attained international acclaim in his later years.
 For his portrayal of an aged gay man in the comedy drama Bwakaw (2012), he was awarded the Asian Film Award for Best Actor in Hong Kong.
 For the same film, he was named Best Actor at the Asia-Pacific Film Festival in Macau.
 In 2016, he received a nomination for Best Supporting Actor in a Foreign Language Film at Berlin International Film Festival for his portrayal of a bishop in the religious drama Iadya Mo Kami.
 Further acclaim came with his portrayal of a closeted retired politician in Rainbow's Sunset (2018), his final film role, where he won Best Actor at the Worldfest Houston International Film Festival in New York.